ehsteve/swxsoc_reach/docs/fact-sheet.rst

 ===============

-REACH is an Air Force-led demonstration of radiation-sensing payloads across six Iridium NEXT orbital planes.
-The network helps characterize radiation environments that can contribute to spacecraft anomalies and separates natural space weather effects from other disturbances.
+REACH is an Air Force-led demonstration of radiation-sensing payloads across six Iridium NEXT orbital planes on 32 spacecraft.
+Each spacecraft carries two REACH dosimeters built and managed by the Aerospace Corporation.
+The goal of the network is to help characterize radiation environments that can contribute to spacecraft anomalies and separates natural space weather effects from other disturbances.

 Dosimeter Flavors
 =================